pdm-project/pdm/docs/docs/usage/scripts.md

 It will run `flask run -p 54321` in the environment that is aware of packages in `__pypackages__/` folder.

-!!! note "Yarn-like script shortcuts"
-    There is a builtin shortcut making all scripts available as root commands as long as the script does not conflict with any builtin or plugin-contributed command.
-    Said otherwise, if you have a `test` script, you can run both `pdm run test` and `pdm test`.
-    But if you have an `install` script, only `pdm run install` will run it, `pdm install` will still run the builtin `install` command.

 ## User Scripts

 PDM also supports custom script shortcuts in the optional `[tool.pdm.scripts]` section of `pyproject.toml`.